RUC-GSAI/YuLan-SwarmIntell/README.md

 Run this script to export the plots.
 The output will be saved in `./figs`

-## ☑️ Future Plans
-Here's a list of some stuff that will be added to the codebase!

-- [ ] Add RLVR training & testing code
-- [ ] RLVR trained small model for demo
-- [ ] Include full dataset

 ### 7. Export Score Trends for Each Task

 For a single task: